AlbotGoodman/machine-learning/exam/T3-GD.md

 Like OLS, GD can try to minimise the SSE (one of several loss functions to optimise for).
 Imagine an optimisation of a linear regression.
 You have a scatter plot with data points and a line.
 If the line fits between the points so that it is close to the majority of them then the line is optimised.

 .
 Now imagine that we know the slope of the line but not the intercept on the y axis.
 We can start with setting the intercept to zero and then go from there.
-If we would plot the SSE (y) as we increase the slope (x) we would get a U-shape.
+If we would plot the SSE (y) as we increase the intercept (x) we would get a U-shape.
 Where the U-shape (SSE) is at it's lowest is where we'll find the optimum intercept value.

 <img src="../assets/SSE_graph.png" width="500">